paintparty/lasertag/README.md

 ## Examples

 ### Clojure
-Below is a table of example values in a Clojure context, and the results of passing the value to `typetag.core/tag`, and `clojure.core/type`.
+Below is a table of example values in a JVM Clojure context, and the results of passing each value to `typetag.core/tag`, and `clojure.core/type`.

 | Input value                     | `typetag.core/tag`       | `clojure.core/type`               |
 | :---                            | :---                    | :---                              |